Program Planning & Development

 • Living Document: The program plan template guide is considered a living document that is periodically reviewed and adjusted to reflect the needs of the community, updates in the law, and to provide continuous improvement in the development of an effective ELO-P.

-• Collaboration: LEAs are encouraged to work collaboratively with partners and staff to develop and review the program plan.
+• Collaboration: Local educational agencies (LEAs) are encouraged to work collaboratively with partners and staff to develop and review the program plan.
 The LEA is responsible for the plan and the oversight of any community partners or subcontractors.
-The LEA should include any partners in the development and review of the plan.
-It is recommended that the plan be reviewed annually.

 • Quality Standards: The program plan is structured around the Quality Standards for Expanded Learning in California.
 The program plan requires a narrative response to 11 of the 12 Quality Standards.